Department of Geosciences, Faculty of Environment and Natural Resources

 Earth and Planetary Geodynamics group

 The Earth and Planetary Geodynamics (EPG) research group, led by Junior-Prof. Dr. Anna Gülcher, bridges geosciences and planetary sciences to investigate the evolution of Earth, planets, and moons.
-Our research focuses on the (coupled) dynamics of planetary interiors, surfaces, and ultimately, atmospheres.
-The overarching goal is to understand the physical processes that shape rocky and icy worlds and the conditions that govern planetary (in)habitability.
+Our research focuses on the dynamics of planetary interiors, surfaces, and atmospheres, and the interactions between these components.
+The overarching goal is to understand the processes that shape planetary bodies, govern their long-term evolution, and ultimately influence planetary (in)habitability.

-We combine computational modelling techniques with Earth observations, planetary mission data, and laboratory constraints on the physical properties of Earth and planetary materials.
-Key research themes include scientific software development, (plate) tectonics, mantle convection, volcanism and outgassing, atmospheric evolution, and the interpretation of geophysical, geological, and remote-sensing datasets.
+We combine computational modelling with Earth observations, planetary mission data, and laboratory constraints on Earth and planetary materials.
+Key research themes include scientific software development, mantle convection, (plate) tectonics, Earth’s deep structure, volcanism, atmospheric evolution, interior–atmosphere interactions, and the interpretation of geophysical, geological, geochemical, and remote-sensing datasets.
 Our work can be Earth-focused, planet-focused, or explicitly comparative across worlds.

-In teaching, we contribute to courses in the new Earth and Planetary Sciences major within the Earth Sciences Master’s studies.
-Students deepen their expertise in planetary interiors, tectonics and geodynamics, the analysis of Earth and mission-based datasets, and computational methods and data analysis.
+In teaching, we contribute to courses in the new Earth and Planetary Sciences major within the Earth Sciences Master’s study programme.
+Students develop an understanding of Earth and planetary systems, while building expertise in planetary interiors, tectonics, volcanism, geodynamics, and the analysis of Earth- and mission-based datasets.
+They also gain transferable skills in computational methods, data analysis, visualization, and scientific communication.
 Research and thesis projects are available on a rolling basis.

 Jobs